-All the seating positions in your vehicle are equipped with combination lap/shoulder belts.
+All the seats in your vehicle are equipped with Lap/ Shoulder belts.

 The belt webbing retractor is designed to lock during very sudden stops or collisions.
 This feature allows the shoulder part of the belt to move freely with you under normal conditions.
-However in a collision, the belt will lock and reduce the risk of you striking the inside of the vehicle or being thrown out.
+However, in a collision the belt will lock and reduce the risk of you striking the inside of the vehicle or being thrown out.